 Early Life

-Peter Woo Kwong-ching was born in Shanghai, China, on September 5, 1946.
-His family moved to Hong Kong in 1949.
-Woo attended St. Stephen's College before pursuing higher education in the United States.
-He earned a bachelor's degree in physics from the University of Cincinnati, where he was senior class president and valedictorian.
+Peter Woo Kwong-ching was born in Shanghai in 1946 and raised in Hong Kong.
+He attended St. Stephen's College.
+He graduated from the University of Cincinnati with a B.S. in physics and mathematics, where he was senior class president and valedictorian.
 He then obtained an MBA from Columbia Business School.

 Rise to Success

 Woo began his career at Chase Manhattan Bank in New York in 1972.
-In 1975, he joined his wife's family business, Wheelock and Company Limited, and The Wharf (Holdings) Limited.
-He became chairman of both companies, which focused on real estate and property development.
-Under his leadership, the companies developed key assets such as Harbour City and Times Square in Hong Kong.
-He stepped down as chairman in 2015 but remains an advisor.
+In 1975, he joined his wife's family business, becoming chairman of Wheelock and Company Limited and The Wharf (Holdings) Limited.
+Under his leadership, the companies developed key assets, including the Hong Kong's Cross-Harbour Tunnel and the Star Ferry, while achieving the territory's first A-rated credit from Standard & Poor's.
+He stepped down from his role in 2015.

 Key Business Strategies